AshGreyG/ashgreyg.github.io/post/CS/Web3/Blockchain-basic-BTC.typ

 For *B*, a trade from A to B, he needs just one thing:
 - The *public key of A*, B needs to verify that this trade is indeed from A. And the public key of A can be obtained from this trade automatically.

 The first node is called *coinbase*, and this will provide the Hash value of A. We can consider a trade as a model has *input* and *output*.
 For a trade from A to B, the input includes the public key of A, and the output includes the signature of A and the address of B (equivalent to the Hash value of B's public key).
+This model is called as *UTXO* (Unspent TX Output).

 *
 In blockchain, a block has two components:
-- Block header ():
+- Block header (includes necessary information):
   - The version of bitcoin protocol;
   - The Hash pointer to the previous block header;
   - The root Hash value of Merkle tree in Block body;
+  - Timestamp
   - The target of mining difficulty (see 1.1 Hash function);
   - The nonce of mining.
+- Block body
 *

+= 3.2 Distributed Consensus

+Actually, blockchain is a kind of *distributed system* (more accurately, *decentralized ledger*), it's a field of computer science (I haven't heard before). *Distributed consensus* is used in these distributed systems, such as *Paxos*.
+Now I am only need to learn the distributed consensus in Bitcoin, those algorithms are designed to decide on which node is malicious.

+But, how to decide?

+There is a blockchain architecture called #link("https://github.com/hyperledger/fabric")[*hyperledger fabric*], this is a kind of *alliance chain*.
+It only allows some reliable company to vote on which node is malicious.
+But in Bitcoin, we doesn't use alliance chain, every node has voting rights.
+But when malicious nodes are more than normal nodes, malicious nodes can attack indiscriminately.
+This is called *sybil attack*.

+So to avoid this attack, Bitcoin doesn't use this method, it uses *PoW* (Proof-of-Work).
+Different nodes have different computing power, the node who first calculates the nonce of this block has the right to write this block into blockchain.